omniprime/100-days-of-code/log.md

 **Thoughts:**  Wasn't feeling to motivated.
 Just did a little Sololearn.
 Almost done with the JS section, just one more section to go.
 The more I do this the more I think these online learning tools are not great.
 They are good to get some basic understanding, but I think actually doing the coding is what will help me in the long run.

+### Day 76: March 26th, 2017

+**Today's Progress**: Small progress made on the Twitch Stream API.

+**Thoughts:**  Got the call to go out for the status of the streams.
+It does not look like the calls are going out in order though.
+I will have to look closer at it tomorrow.
+Going to mess with it some more tomorrow.
+I seem to have the $.get jsonp requests down.
+I just have to figure out the other $.get calls and make them work.